-As of December 31, 2017, we had approximately 3,000 leases, with tenants ranging from sole proprietors to major national and international retailers.
-No one tenant or affiliated group of tenants accounted for more than 2.9% of our annualized base rent as of December 31, 2017.
+As of December 31, 2018, we had approximately 3,000 commercial leases and 2,600 residential leases, with tenants ranging from sole proprietors to major national and international retailers.
+No one tenant or affiliated group of tenants accounted for more than 2.7% of our annualized base rent as of December 31, 2018.
 As a result of our tenant diversification, we believe our exposure to any one bankruptcy filing in the retail sector has not been and will not be significant, however, multiple filings by a number of retailers could have a significant impact.